Protocell: Suitable prebiotic environments

+Hydrothermal systems

 It has been proposed that life began in hydrothermal vents in the deep sea, but a 2012 study suggests that hot springs have the ideal characteristics for the origin of life.
 The conclusion is based mainly on the chemistry of modern cells, where the cytoplasm is rich in potassium, zinc, manganese, and phosphate ions, not widespread in marine environments.
 Such conditions, the researchers argue, are found only where hot hydrothermal fluid brings the ions to the surface—places such as geysers, mud pots, fumaroles and other geothermal features.
 Within these fuming and bubbling basins, water laden with zinc and manganese ions could have collected, cooled and condensed in shallow pools.
 However, a recent discovery of alkaline hydrothermal vents with an ionic concentration of sodium lower than in seawater suggests that high concentrations of potassium can be found at marine environments.

 A study in the 1990s showed that montmorillonite clay can help create RNA chains of as many as 50 nucleotides joined together spontaneously into a single RNA molecule.
 Later, in 2002, it was discovered that by adding montmorillonite to a solution of fatty acid micelles (lipid spheres), the clay sped up the rate of vesicle formation 100-fold.

 Some minerals can catalyze the stepwise formation of hydrocarbon tails of fatty acids from hydrogen and carbon monoxide gases—gases that may have been released from hydrothermal vents or geysers.
 Fatty acids of various lengths are eventually released into the surrounding water, but vesicle formation requires a higher concentration of fatty acids, so it is suggested that protocell formation started at land-bound hydrothermal freshwater environments such as geysers, mud pots, fumaroles and other geothermal features where water evaporates and concentrates the solute.

-In 2019, Nick Lane and colleagues show that vesicles form readily in seawater conditions at pH between 6.5 and >12 and temperatures 70 °C, meant to mimic the conditions of alkaline hydrothermal vents, with the presence of lipid mixtures, however a prebiotic source to such mixtures is unclear.
+In 2019, Nick Lane and colleagues show that vesicles form readily in seawater conditions at pH between 6.5 and >12 and temperatures 70 °C, meant to mimic the conditions of alkaline hydrothermal vents, with the presence of lipid mixtures, however a prebiotic source to such mixtures is unclear in those environments.
 Simple amphiphilic compounds in seawater do not assemble into vesicles because of the high concentration of ionic solutes.
+Research has shown that vesicles can be bound and stabilized by prebiotic amino acids even while in the presence of salt ions and magnesium ions.

 In hot spring conditions, self-assembly of vesicles occurs, which have a lower concentration of ionic solutes.
 Scientists oligomerized RNA in alkaline hydrothermal vent conditions in the laboratory.
 Although they were estimated to be 4 units in length, it implies RNA polymers possibly were synthesized at such environments.
 Experimental research at hot springs gave higher yields of RNA-like polymers than in the laboratory.
 The polymers were encapsulated in fatty acid vesicles when rehydrated, further supporting the hot spring hypothesis of abiogenesis.
-UV exposure have been shown to promote the synthesis of stable biomolecules like nucleotides.
-Research has shown that vesicles are binded and stabilized by prebiotic amino acids while in the presence of salt ions and magnesium ions, stabilization and binding increases by continuous wet-dry cycling.
+These wet-dry cycles also improved vesicle stability and binding.
+UV exposure has also been shown to promote the synthesis of stable biomolecules like nucleotides.